zhaozhanqi/php53/README.md

 Create an account at http://openshift.redhat.com/

-Create a nodejs-0.6 application (you can call your application whatever you want)
+Create a nodejs application with mongodb (you can call your application whatever you want)

-    rhc app create -a etherpad -t nodejs-0.6
+    rhc app create etherpad nodejs-0.6 mongodb-2

-Add MongoDB support to your application

-    rhc cartridge add -a etherpad -c mongodb-2

 Add this upstream Etherpad repo